allegheny-college-cmpsc-200-fall-2023/course-materials/README.md

 #### Assignments

 All course assignments are assigned and evaluated using the GitHub platform.
-I will only assess work correctly deposited there.
+I will only assess work deposited there.

 #### Course project